Can CBD Treat or Prevent Nausea Symptoms?

 - Crohn’s disease

 Both nausea and vomiting play a vital role in defense by rejecting the digestion and or ingestion of potentially poisonous substances.
-The sensitivity of the vomiting reflex and nausea is not high though, and it can be activated easily, resulting in additional problems and negatively impacting the patient’s quality of life.
-For instance, nausea and vomiting can prevent prolonged retention of medications intended to treat serious conditions.
+The sensitivity of the vomiting reflex and nausea can be activated easily, resulting in additional problems and negatively impacting the patient’s quality of life.
+For instance, nausea and vomiting can prevent prolonged use of medications intended to treat serious conditions.

 Inability to control nausea can result in alterations in chemical balance in the body, changes in mental health, dehydration, loss of appetite, and malnutrition.
 It can also cause prolonged hospital stays, difficulty in handling daily activities, and depression.